 Although they offered just one elliptical for many years, due to its popularity they decided to add another model to the mix.
 They also recently updated the rest of their cardio lineup as well.

-As we mentioned, there are currently two Diamondback ellipticals: the new 1060Ef and the up-level 1260Ef.
+As we mentioned, there are currently two Diamondback ellipticals: the 1060Ef and the up-level 1280Ef, which recently replaced the 1260Ef that came out a few years ago.

 Let's take a look at each of them to see how they compare...

-The new model, introduced for 2019, is incredibly compact...only 49.2" long, compared to the typical 80+ inches of a traditional elliptical.
+The base model, introduced for 2019, is incredibly compact...only 49.2" long, compared to the typical 80+ inches of a traditional elliptical.

-The up-level 1260Ef, is also relatively compact at around 70" long, and is a bit sturdier than the 1060Ef.
+The up-level 1280Ef, is also relatively compact at around 50" long, and is a bit sturdier than the 1060Ef.

-Unlike the 1060Ef, it has a fixed 19" stride, additional workout programs, 10 levels of incline capability and a 325 lb.max weight capacity.
+Unlike the 1060Ef, it has a 17" or 22" stride, additional workout programs, touch screen display, WiFi capability and a 325 lb.max weight capacity.

 It also has wireless heart rate monitoring capability, as opposed to grip only on the base model.